Student STEM Competitions

 The next rockets event is set for June 3, 2017.

-Sponsors: Syracuse University’s College of Engineering and Computer Science, Lockheed Martin, Technology Alliance of Central New York, NASA, National Grid, and Time Warner Cable Connect a Million Minds
+Sponsors: Syracuse University’s College of Engineering and Computer Science, Lockheed Martin, Technology Alliance of Central New York, NASA, and National Grid

 Central New York Steamboat Challenge